Introducing The New Trading Scanner- The XMR Indicator

-The past few weeks, our team has been working on developing another trading tool that we believe will be very helpful in finding extreme readings in the markets.
+The A1 Trading team has been developing another trading tool that we believe will be very helpful in finding extreme readings in the markets.
 The scanner is fundamentally volatility reader on multiple periods.
 The user has the choice to select 5 "lookback" periods, which basically read the volatility of each period set, and compute a total reading, -5 to 5.
 For example, if the 4 day lookback period, the 7 day lookback period, and the 14 day lookback period all show signs of overbought, the indicator may print a +3 reading on the indicator.
 A +5 would mean that all lookback periods are printing overbought.

 The XMR Indicator